Benchmarking JSON.parse vs Worker Deserialization

 The Structured Clone Overhead vs Native JSON

 Web Workers communicate via the Structured Clone Algorithm.
 It recursively traverses objects, resolves circular references, and allocates new memory in the target thread.
-Unlike JSON.parse, which operates on a contiguous string buffer and leverages optimized V8 C++ routines, postMessage forces dual allocation.
-The original payload remains in the main thread while a cloned copy is instantiated in the worker.
+Unlike JSON.parse, which operates on a contiguous string buffer and leverages optimized V8 C++ routines, transmitting a JSON string via postMessage forces the string to be cloned before the worker receives it.
+The worker then runs JSON.parse a second time, so you pay the string copy cost plus the parse cost.

 Step-by-Step Diagnostic Setup in DevTools

 Accurate benchmarking requires isolating parse time from network latency and garbage collection pauses.
-Follow this exact procedure to stabilize V8 JIT compilation and eliminate measurement skew:
+Follow this procedure to stabilize V8 JIT compilation and eliminate measurement skew:

 - Wrap target execution with